Reposting this 2012 review because the Audiobook is today’s Audible Deal of the Day and on sale for $3.95 today only (June 7)

 Summary: Two trade representatives die during an interstellar trade negotiation creating an interstellar incident.
 If Harry Creek does not find a particular type of sheep there might a war, one that Earth will not be able to win.

 I enjoyed reading Agent to the Stars so much that I picked up another John Scalzi book.
-Again this was a audiobook so I picked one that had Will Wheaton as a narrator.
+And since it had Will Wheaton as narrator I picked up the audiobook.

 Both of Scalzi’s books that I have read so far have not been primarily concerned with the science.
 Instead the are science fiction settings, there are aliens, it is in the future, but it is really just the setting, not the main concern of the book.
 So people that do not traditionally like science fiction might like these.